OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '*   Notify the National Center for Missing and Exploited Children of information concerning child pornography of which we become aware through the provision of our services.

 ' + '5.
-Do you share my personally identifiable TV Viewing Information with other companies?
+Do you share my personally identifiable TV Viewing Information with other, non-AT&T companies?

     ' + '

-    We don't share your personally identifiable TV Viewing Information with other companies for them to use for the marketing of their own products and services without your consent.
+    We don't share your personally identifiable TV Viewing Information with other non-AT&T companies for them to use for the marketing of their own products and services without your consent.
 We are required to notify you about the special requirements we must follow when it comes to sharing your personally identifiable TV Viewing Information in response to a Court Order:

     ' + '